TomCordemans/LABS/docs/wireshark/README.md

 ## 8 Wireless LAN

 Capturing WLAN traffic requires specialized hardware support, correct setup (monitor mode, channel selection), and often cryptographic material (keys/handshakes).
 That’s why it’s not as straightforward as plugging into a switch for wired Ethernet.
+A standard WLAN adapter normally only processes frames destined for it.
+To capture all wireless frames, the adapter must support monitor mode.
+Not all hardware or drivers allow this, especially on Windows.
+WLAN also operates on multiple channels (2.4 GHz, 5 GHz, 6 GHz).
+An adapter can usually listen to only one channel at a time, so you may miss traffic unless you channel-hop or use multiple adapters.
+Wireless signals degrade with distance, obstacles, and interference.
+You may not capture all packets if your capture device has poor reception.

+For this purpose, a dedicated configuration is used to capture WLAN traffic.
+- KALI Linux as operating system
+- ALFA AWUS036NHA as the network adapter

 ## 9 Nice to know